jeffsp/proctemp/README.md

 You may optionally configure proctempview to write the output to an html file that displays temperatures using the Google Charts API.
 This will allow you to view the temperatures through a browser.
+The charts will automatically refresh themselves every few seconds.

 To use this feature, you have to know what you are doing.
 This feature is not useful unless you have a web server running on your system.